Feeling festive? Get into the Thanksgiving spirit with any of these top Thanksgiving activities and events throughout North Carolina.

-The Thanksgiving Eve Parade is a beloved tradition in Charlotte, and it has been a part of the fabric of the season in this community for 76 years…and counting.
+The Thanksgiving Eve Parade is a beloved tradition in Charlotte, and it has been a part of the fabric of the season in this community for 77 years…and counting.
 Check it out live the evening before Thanksgiving.

-At the Booth Amphitheatre in Cary, you can take part in a popular tradition: the town’s annual Chinese Lantern Festival.
-It begins just before Thanksgiving so it’s the perfect way to start feeling festive and enjoy stunning works of art in the process.
+At the Booth Amphitheatre in Cary, you can take part in a popular tradition: the town's annual Chinese Lantern Festival.
+It begins just before Thanksgiving, so it's the perfect way to start feeling festive and enjoy stunning works of art in the process.

 What’s better than enjoying a great Thanksgiving-themed activity?
 Having a custom memento of that activity.
 That’s what you’ll get at any of Wine and Design’s fantastic wine-friendly art classes that guide you through creating a Thanksgiving or fall-themed painting.